Spiritual and pastoral care available for you

 What our chaplains do

 They can provide support during a crisis as well as during ongoing recovery.
-They will often also support bereaved family members and staff.
+They will often support bereaved family members and staff.
 You don’t have to be a practising believer to use this service.

 Where you’ll meet our Chaplains